Dana922/final-project-Harvard-CSE12/final-assignment-CSE12/README.md

 ### where is API taken from

-where is the api taken from: NYPL API : https://api.repo.nypl.org/# token : NYPL_TOKEN = "umi7qsqn9w0dtm2d"
+where is the api taken from:NYPL API : https://api.repo.nypl.org/#
+token : NYPL_TOKEN = "umi7qsqn9w0dtm2d"
 both are available in the index.astro